BluePhoenix175/DayZ-Admin-Tools-/README.md

 and change the playermonitor line to
 _playerMonitor = [] execFSM "admintools\player_monitor.fsm";

-un pack your dayz_code pbo
-in the system folder delete antihacks.sqf copy playermonitor.fsm to your mission folder\admintools

-open playermonitor.fsm find and delete
-"[] execVM ""\z\addons\dayz_code\system\antihack.sqf"";" \n
+open playermonitor.fsm in the admintools folder find and delete "[] execVM ""\z\addons\dayz_code\system\antihack.sqf"";" \n save changes
-save changes

-delete both playermonitor files from dayz_code repack and replace dayz_code.pbo

 in admintools\AdminToolsMain.sqf and debug\playerstats.sqf
 locate this code